-AGC of America is governed by a Management Committee, Executive Board and Board of Directors.
-These governing bodies represent member firms from every state and construction market.
+AGC of America is governed by a Management Committee, Board of Directors and a Board of Governors.

 Mr. Landes, President and COO of Herzog Contracting Corp., has been with Herzog for 40 years.
 He has held positions such as Office Engineer, Estimator, Chief Estimator, Pacific Division Vice President and General Manager (13 years) and COO since 2002.
 Mr. Landes is responsible more than $500,000,000 of annual work in all phases of Herzog?s rail transportation, railroad services, highway, civil, and environmental divisions.
 Mr. Landes is active in community service and is the past president of the board of the Sickle Cell Disease Research Foundation and was chairman of its fundraising and finance committees.
 Mr. Landes is active and involved with the national AGC; NRC; ACIG, President, AGC of California; Vice President, AGCC District Board; AGCC PAC Committee, Chairman; AGCC/Rail Construction Corp.
 Committee; and has served as President to The BEAVERS and their Charitable Trust

 AGC Senior Vice President - 2014